sense 1v

 Il toro ha mugghiato nella stalla.
 (Giovanni Verga, I Malavoglia)

-mugghiàre : to roar
+mugghiare : to roar

 mug|ghià|re : (accento grave)

-Indicative mood (Indicativo) of the verb mugghiàre
+indicativo mugghiare.
+Indicative mood of the verb mugghiare

 Tempo semplice